raul23/search-ebooks/README.rst

 `:information_source:`

-  * The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on.
+  * The utilities mentioned in the **Supported search-backends** column are used to extract the text before it is searched on. ``epubtxt`` is the only that is not a standalone utility like the others but a combination of other utilities (``unzip`` and ``zipgre``) whose speciality is not for text extraction from epub files only.
   * More specifically, ``epubtxt`` consists in uncompressing first the ``epub`` file with `unzip`_ since ``epub``\s are zipped HTML files.
 Then, the extracted text is searched on.
 I tried to use `zipgrep`_ to do